I'm the Queen 3:200:00/3:20

 Jackie K - Bio

 Jackie K is a Prairie girl from start to finish, and the wide-open spaces of Saskatchewan, and the people that inhabit them, find their way into every corner of her songs.
-Her music has been compared to that of Tami Neilson and Lucinda Williams, and she is happy to name gifted songwriters like Ron Sexsmith and Nancy Griffith as influences on her work.
-She also doesn’t want us to forget that her love of jazz as performed by artists such as Diana Krall and Nina Simone continues to percolate through her songwriting, her recordings, and her performances.
+Her music has been compared to that of Amy Rigby and Lucinda Williams.
+Jackie never wants us to forget her love of jazz and that percolates through her songwriting, her recordings, and her performances.

 “Look for The Little Things...really cemented Jackie’s place...as a shining light of the ‘Canadiana’ movement.
 [Her] four-track set...[brings] together folk, country and Americana with a brilliantly atmospheric production.” - Tom Hilton